KeystoneHQ/keystone3-bootloader/README.md

 docker build -t keystone3-boot:local .
 ```

-### Building the Firmware
+### Building the bootloader
-Here's how to build the Keystone3 Firmware:
+Here's how to build the Keystone3 bootloader:

 ```bash
 # Run the build script at the root of the project.